 Reflections are more common than we realize.
 They're in lakes, oceans, and puddles.
 Architects include reflecting pools and ponds to add the effect.
 Water is everywhere, and it can be used to create even just partial reflections in your photos.

 But then there are other types of reflections that can be used creatively.
 Reflections in mirrors, windows, shiny cars, or sunglasses could be used.
 The great advantage of these is that they provide an opportunity to move the symmetry axis around in the photo.
+Here is the guide for car photography to get you through.

 In Architecture and Street Photography